dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Python.md

 	- A colon marks the end of a function header
 		- Similar to IF statements and ELIF statements
 	- There are always indents following a colon from what I've observed
-- Functions can return a result
+- Functions...
+Subroutines can return a result
 	- Example
 		def calcCost(item):
 			if ( item == "banana"):